Devon Climate Emergency Response Group

 - Devon Carbon Plan

-- A review of Devon’s climate-related community risks and opportunities
+- An initial review of Devon’s climate-related community and environmental risks and opportunities and a subsequent adaptation plan

 - A plan from each signatory to the Devon Climate Declaration, within 6 months of signing, to reduce their organisational carbon emissions